Comfortable Weather

 Mid-career engineers with families (or planning to start one) who prioritize safety and top-tier education above all else.
 It is also ideal for those working in gaming, defense, or semiconductors who want to be near their office hubs.
 Foodies who specifically value high-quality Asian cuisine will also find themselves very happy here.

-New grads and singles looking for a vibrant social life, nightlife, or a "gritty" city energy will likely struggle here.
+Avoid if: You are a new grad or single looking for a vibrant social life, nightlife, or a "gritty" city energy.
 If you rely on public transit, hate driving, or chafe under strict HOA regulations and uniform aesthetics, Irvine's "Stepford Wives" vibe will be frustrating.
 Those chasing the absolute highest TC (Total Compensation) outliers found in Bay Area AI startups may also find the local ceiling slightly lower.

 Irvine has 0 Luma events listed.